 After registering, you will have access to a user account dashboard.
 You can also access your dashboard by clicking on your name in the upper right corner of the website and choosing “Account” from the menu.
 Take some time to explore all the tabs.
 Almost everything you need can be found in your user account dashboard.

 Residual Projection Worksheets provide estimated future value curves of an aircraft based on the aircraft’s Blue Book value range or purchase price.
-Residuals are specific to the model, year of manufacture, configuration, and Power-by-the-hour (PBH) program.
-They are not based on actual component times, but rather return conditions of a lease agreement. *Residuals are not appraisals and should not be relied upon to the same extent.
+Residuals are specific to the model, year of manufacture, configuration, and Hourly Maintenance Programs (HMP).
+They are not based on actual component times, but rather return conditions of a lease agreement.
+Residuals are not appraisals and should not be relied upon to the same extent.

 Blue Book Contents